-How To Be at Featured Snippet in Google
+How to Be a Featured Snippet in Google

 Clearly, getting your page’s content to be a featured snippet can substantially boost your click rates.
 Thus, it is important to understand how your content can get into the snippet over information from websites similar to yours.
 Google does not provide a specific process or application for you to submit your page for qualification.
 Instead, you can use several types of strategies to increase the likelihood of getting a snippet.